 Oil and Gas

 The petroleum industry is Norway's largest industry.
-In 2012, the petroleum sector represented more than 23 per cent of the country’s total value creation.
-The revenues from the petroleum sector constitute 30 percent of the state revenues.
-Today Norway is the 7th largest producer of oil and the 3rd largest producer of gas in the world.
+Today Norway is the 8th largest producer of oil and the 3rd largest producer of gas in the world.

 In the late 1950s, very few people believed that the Norwegian continental shelf (NCS) might conceal rich oil and gas deposits.
 However, the discovery of gas at Groningen in the Netherlands in 1959 caused people to revise their thinking on the petroleum potential of the North Sea.

-The Ministry of Petroleum and Energy is today announcing this year’s licensing round for the geologically well know areas on the Norwegian Continental Shelf – Awards in Predefined Areas (APA) 2015.
-The objective is to award new production licences in these areas at the beginning of 2016.
-The application deadline is 2.
-September 2015 at 12:00 pm.
+Today, the Ministry of Petroleum and Energy is announcing this year’s licensing round for mature areas on the Norwegian continental shelf – Awards in Predefined Areas (APA) 2016.